ampo0809/TextGoogler/README.md

 # TextGoogler
 Too lazy to type?
-Take a picture google the text in it.
+Take a picture and google the text inside it.

 Project mainly based on `VNRecognizeTextRequest` Apple's native OCR tool.